liam2/liam2/doc/usersguide/source/intro.rst

 Authors: Geert Bryon, Gijs Dekkers, Gaëtan de Menten (http://www.plan.be)

-Last update: 01/06/2011

 The LIAM 2 package is developed at the Federal Planning Bureau of Belgium.

 This research is part of the MiDaL project, supported by the European Community Programme for Employment and Social Solidarity - PROGRESS (2007-2013), under the Grant VS/2009/0569 Abstract - Project PROGRESS MiDaL